Jeffrey Archer: Prison

 Archer was initially sent to HM Prison Belmarsh, a Category "A" prison, but was moved to HM Prison Wayland, a Category "C" prison in Norfolk, on 9 August 2001.
 Despite automatically qualifying as a category "D" prisoner, given it was a first conviction and he did not pose a serious risk of harm to the public, his status as such was suspended pending a police investigation into allegations about his Kurdish charity.
 He was then transferred to HM Prison North Sea Camp, an open prison, in October 2001.
 From there he was let out to work, briefly, at the Theatre Royal in Lincoln, and allowed occasional home visits.

 Media reports claimed he had abused this privilege by attending a lunch with a friend, Education Secretary Gillian Shephard.
 In September 2002 he was transferred to a Category "B" prison, Lincoln.
 After three weeks, he was moved to the Category "D" HM Prison Hollesley Bay in Suffolk.

-During his imprisonment, Archer was visited by a number of high-profile friends, including actor Donald Sinden and entertainer Barry Humphries (who performs as Dame Edna Everage).
+During his imprisonment, Archer was visited by a number of high-profile friends, including actor Donald Sinden and entertainer Barry Humphries.

 In October 2002, Archer repaid the Daily Star the £500,000 damages he had received in 1987, as well as legal costs and interest of £1.3 million.
 That month, he was suspended from Marylebone Cricket Club for seven years.

 On 21 July 2003, Archer was released on licence from Hollesley Bay after serving half of his sentence.

 He remained a peer, there being no legal provision through which his peerage could be removed at the time other than passing a new Act of Parliament.
-He also retained membership of the House of Lords, which did not then have the power to expel members; however, Archer has not taken an active part in the proceedings of the House.
-Politically, he is a non-affiliated member.
+He also retained membership of the House of Lords, which did not then have the power to expel members; however, Archer did not take an active part in parliamentary proceedings until his retirement from the Lords on 4 July 2024.
+Politically, he was a non-affiliated member of the House of Lords.